 shelf after shelf of fatty offerings.

 ice cream is typically a half-cup... that's four ounces, not a pint or a

 half-gallon.
-Four ounces of ice cream would about fit in the palm of your
+Four ounces of ice cream would about fit in the palm of your hand.

-& Jerry's is still coming up with catchy names for its outrageous ice creams.
+Jerry's is still coming up with catchy names for its outrageous ice creams.
 The

 aptly named Chubby Hubby mixture boasts 330 calories and 21 grams of fat per

 serving!
-Fudge Central dishes out 300 calories and 18 grams of fat
+Fudge Central dishes out 300 calories and 18 grams of fat per

-(Snickers, Twix, Mars w/Almonds and M&Ms) fares a bit better.
+Twix, Mars w/Almonds and M&Ms) fares a bit better.
 Per serving, the

 packed with a few "little" extras (nuts, candy, cookie bits, cookie dough, etc)

 there's a good chance you are packing your paunch plenty of fat and calories

 editor-in-chief John McGran at firstname.lastname@example.org.